Characteristic cycles and the microlocal geometry of the Gauss map, I: The Fourier-Mukai transform

 \begin{thm} For any $\scrM\in \Mhol(\scrD_A)$ with Tannaka group $G=G(\scrM)$ we have an epimorphism

 from the fundamental group of the dual abelian variety onto the group of connected components of $G$.
-In particular $G/G^0$ is a finite abelian group. \end{thm}
+In particular $G/G^\circ$ is a finite abelian group. \end{thm}

-{\em Proof.} Let $\pi = G/G^0$ denote the group of connected components and $W=\bbC[\pi]$ its regular representation.
-Then $W$ corresponds via the Tannakian formalism to some $\scrN \in \Mhol(\scrD_A)$ with Tannaka group $G(\scrN)=\pi$ because $\pi$ acts faithfully on the regular representation.
-Replacing the original module $\scrM$ with $\scrN$ we may hence assume that the group $G=G(\scrM)$ is itself finite and in particular reductive, so that $\scrM$ can be assumed to be semisimple.
+{\em Proof.} Let $\pi = G/G^\circ$ be the finite group of connected components and $W=\bbC[\pi]$ its regular representation.
+Then $W$ corresponds via the Tannakian formalism to some module $\scrN \in \Mhol(\scrD_A)$ with Tannaka group $G(\scrN)=\pi$ because $\pi$ acts faithfully on the regular representation.
+Replacing the original module $\scrM$ with $\scrN$ we may hence assume that the group $G=G(\scrM)$ is itself finite and in particular reductive, so $\scrM$ can be assumed to be semisimple.

 Now consider as above the algebraic vector bundle $\scrE=\Phi(\scrM)$ over a Zariski open subset $U \subseteq A^\natural$ whose complement has codimension at least two.
 By theorem~\ref{structure_group} this vector bundle has a natural reduction to a principal bundle $\scrG$ with structure group $G$.
 By minimality the total space~$\scrG$ is connected: Otherwise the stabilizer of a connected component $\scrH \subset \scrG$ would be a proper subgroup $H \subset G$, and the composite morphism